editdb/JSFrameworksDemo/README.md

-# JSFrameworkEdu
+# JS Framework Demo
-## Vue.js and Angular Javascript frameworks
+## Vue.js and Angular Javascript frameworks via a .Net Core REST API service backed by Postgres or Mongo Database.
-Demonstration projects for Vue.js and Angular 10 with a Postgres [or MongoDB] database accessed via a Microsoft C# WebApi.
+Demonstration projects for Vue.js and Angular 10 with a Postgres or MongoDB database accessed via a Microsoft C# WebApi.

-## Run the four components in Docker
+## Run the four components in Docker (Postgres DB)
 ```
 docker-compose -f .\docker-compose-all-postgres.yml up -d
 ```